-The individual or entity condemning—or seizing—the property is called a “condemnor”; the individual or entity whose property is being condemned is called a “condemnee.”
+An individual or entity condemning—or seizing—a property is called a “condemnor”; an individual or entity whose property is being condemned is called a “condemnee.”

 The list of possible condemnors is long.
-State and federal governments, local city and county governments, and even private businesses can take your land if they are able to show that the condemnation—or seizure—is for a public use or purpose, and they pay you just—or fair and reasonable—compensation for the land that is taken.
+State and federal governments, local city and county governments, and even private businesses can take your land if they can show that the condemnation—or seizure—is for public use or purpose.
+Then, based on the value of the land, they are required to pay you just—or fair and reasonable—compensation for the land taken.